tfmalt/debug-dump/README.md

 ==========
 A js lib for when you don't have access to an interactive webkit console.

+*Note:* This module is currently being implemented and not ready for use yet.

 Rationale
 ---------
 Normally you have access to mostly proper debugging tools if you're